 Do you have a family member or loved one who is experiencing same-sex attraction?
 Consider joining EnCourage, a support group for Catholics seeking to balance the love of their faith with the love for their family member.
 The group meets the third Monday of the month at 7 p.m. at St. Mary Star of the Sea rectory, 325 E. Third St., Duluth.
 Contact Deacon Walt Beier at firstname.lastname@example.org for more information.
 Are you experiencing same-sex attraction and looking for answers?
 Contact Deacon Beier at email@example.com for support group information.
 Also visit www.couragerc.org.

-For anyone who attended St. Anthony’s parish in Duluth or attended the school and would like to renew old friendships, there will be a lunch held Thursday, May 19, at the Pickwick Restaurant, 508 E. Superior St., Duluth, beginning at noon. $10 gift exchange is optional.
-Contact Shirley Baker at (218) 727-2093 or email@example.com or Bev Beaudette at (218) 343-8262 or firstname.lastname@example.org no later than May 16 so reservations can be made.
+Any individual who attended St. Anthony’s parish or school in Duluth is invited to the spring luncheon at the Pickwick, 508 E. Superior St., Duluth, Thursday, May 18, at noon.
+This is a good opportunity to renew old friendships.
+RSVP to Shirley Baker at (218) 727-2093 or email@example.com, or Bev Beaudette at (218) 343-8262 or firstname.lastname@example.org.

 Caregivers support group

 A caregivers support group of Blessed Sacrament parish, Hibbing, meets at 3 p.m. in Conference Room 1 at Guardian Angels Health and Rehabilitation Center, 1500 Third Ave.
 E., Hibbing.
 The group meets the third Thursday of the month and is open to all area caregivers.
 For information call the parish at (218) 262-5541.

 A grief support group meets the first and third Thursday of the month from 4 p.m. to 5:30 p.m. at Immaculate Heart Church, 35208 County Road 37, Crosslake, in a lower level classroom.
 For more information call Jean at (218) 839-1958.